-- Validity: Output that will send a signal as long as the transmission is received. - Latched: Output that will send a signal when the Channel 4 button(s) is pressed and will continue until the same button(s) is pressed again. - Latched, reset with ignition: Similar to the latched output, this type of output turns on the first time the Channel 4 button(s) is pressed and turns off the next time the same button is pressed.
-This type of output additionally stops and resets whenever the ignition is turned on and then off. - 30-second timed: Output that will send a continuous signal for 30 seconds. - Second unlock output: This output can also be programmed to provide a second unlock pulse whenever the disarm button is pressed within 15 seconds after disarming the system.
+- ➤ Validity: Output that will send a signal as long as the transmission is received. - ➤ Latched: Output that will send a signal when the Channel 4 button(s) is pressed and will continue until the same button(s) is pressed again. - Latched/reset with ignition: This works similar to the latched output, but will also reset (output will stop) when the ignition is turned on and then off.
+This output can also be shut off at any time by pressing the transmitter button that controls Channel 4 again. - ➤ 30-second timed: Output that will send a continuous signal for 30 seconds. - ➤ Second unlock output: This output can also be programmed to provide a second unlock pulse whenever the disarm button is pressed within 15 seconds after disarming the system.
 This setting could be used to unlock the passenger doors when installing progressive door locks, for instance.

-NOTE: Programming Channel 4 for second unlock will link the RED/WHITE wire to the unlock button.
-Pressing the unlock button once will send the output to the H4/A or H4/C unlock output.
-Pressing the unlock button a second time within 15 seconds will send a negative (-) unlock pulse to the RED/WHITE wire.
+NOTE: Programming Channel 4 for second unlock will link the violet/black wire to the unlock button.
+Pressing the unlock button once will send the output to the H4/A or H4/C unlock wire.
+Pressing the unlock button a second time within 15 seconds will send a negative (-) unlock pulse to the violet/black wire.